andrew/ultimate-awesome/README.md

 - [reinforcement-learning-resources](https://github.com/datascienceid/reinforcement-learning-resources) - A curated list of awesome reinforcement courses, video lectures, books, library and many more. .
 - [awesome-all](https://github.com/Echobob/awesome-all) - All projects in the topic awesome scraped by See Urchin and post-processed by Firm.Watch AI/ML Filters.
 - [awesome-iot-security-resource](https://github.com/f1tao/awesome-iot-security-resource) - Awesome iot exploit resource.
+- [early-exit-papers](https://github.com/falcon-xu/early-exit-papers) - A curated list of early exiting (LLM, CV, NLP, etc).
+- [awesome-design-resources](https://github.com/hqasmei/awesome-design-resources) - A curated list of awesome things to elevate your design skills as a developer.
 - [awesome-social-science](https://github.com/icyflame/awesome-social-science) - A curated list of adages, psychological syndromes and behaviour explaining aphorisms.
 - [generative-engine-optimization-tools](https://github.com/izak-fisher/generative-engine-optimization-tools) - Awesome list of generative engine optimization tools.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.